 Once you start tracking how you use LinkedIn, you can experiment to see what works best to engage prospects in your industry.

-Make sure that you commit to an experiment long enough to see results.
-For example, if "Who has viewed your profile?" is one of the metrics you use, commit to an action for at least a week to see the percentage change in profile views from the previous week.
+Make sure you commit to an experiment long enough to see results.
+For example, if "Who's Viewed Your Profile?" is one of the metrics you use, commit to an action for at least a week to see the percentage change in profile views from the previous week.